albright220/Briggs-Library-Database-Book-Search-Guide/index.markdown

 }
 </style>

-# Book Search Guide: Pounce/Pounce+ and UofM Campuses Databases
+# Searching for Materials in Pounce and in Cros-Campus Databases
 This guide will first layout the key points of using an advanced search to find materials within our database, and then provide a template of sample questions and how you would translate them into search conditions.